splunk-soar-connectors/msadgraph/README.md

 [list user attributes](#action-list-user-attributes) - List attributes for all or a specified user
 [set user attribute](#action-set-user-attribute) - Set an attribute for a user
 [remove user](#action-remove-user) - Remove a user from a specified group
-[add user](#action-add-user) - Add a user to the tenant by creating an organizational account
+[add user](#action-add-user) - Add a user to a specified group
 [list groups](#action-list-groups) - List groups in the organization
 [get group](#action-get-group) - Get information about a group
 [list group members](#action-list-group-members) - List the members in a group
 [validate group](#action-validate-group) - Returns true if a user is in a group; otherwise, false
-[list directory roles](#action-list-directory-roles) - List the directory roles in a tenant
+[list directory roles](#action-list-directory-roles) - List the directory roles that are activated in the tenant
 [generate token](#action-generate-token) - Generate a token or regenerates token when the token expires

 ## action: 'test connectivity'